Angeltheesoto/neet_quiz/README.md

     }

     ?Things to add to app:
-        1. Reorder the quizzes every time you take it.
+        1. Fix
-        2. Implement ads
+        1. Implement ads
-        3. upload to playstore
+        2. upload to playstore
  -->